yinazee/yinazee.github.io/_posts/2018-04-07-differences_between_class_and_instance_methods.markdown

 end
 ```

-A class method is the call of a function onto the object Dog **itself**.
-So whenever you want to invoke a **class method**, it MUST be on a **class object**.
+A class method can be called on a class only.
+In other words, a **category** method can be called the **category** of that object.
+So whenever you want to invoke a **class method**, it MUST be on a **class**.
 You can simply add '.self' in front of the method name to create this function.
 Self refers to the object itself.

 ```